We're growing a healthier and greener community.

 What your support made possible:

-Knowing the inequity in availability of fresh food, especially during the pandemic, your support helped us exceed last year's donations by 25% from one acre of land.
-COVID-19 was not going to stop us from planting the farm.
-Your giving helps us continue to plant and harvest through the winter and for 2021 donations, because the need is still growing.
+Knowing the inequity in availability of fresh food, especially during the pandemic, your support helped us exceed 2019 donations by 25% from one acre of land.
+COVID-19 did not stop us from planting the farm.
+Your giving helps us continue to plant and harvest for 2021 donations, because the need is still growing.

 Offering safe access points for purchasing fresh, local food, including the farm stand, CSAs and the upcoming outdoor Winter Market.